watem-sedem/watem-sedem/docs/routing.rst

    using land cover and the digital elevation model.
 The starting point for one-target routing is the two-target routing.

-Two-target routing is computed first based on the digital elevation model and the tillage direction.
+Two-target routing is computed first based on the digital elevation model (and the tillage direction, extension).
 This two-target routing can still be changed to one-target routing based on the land cover of the targets (see :ref:`section one-target routing <onetarget>`).
 Note that the digital elevation information is still used in the one-target routing scheme (in case of jumps).